Team Roles

-Xavier tracks changes to Xero's lock dates.
-You can view the history of these changes from the Client Overview page:
+Precision tracks changes to Xero's lock dates.
+You can view the history of these changes from Insights > Lock Date History:

 Changes that have shifted the dates backwards are flagged so that you can quickly spot possible issues and dig deeper.
 Reporting Period backwards changes are flagged with a warning, End of Year backwards changes get an error flag.

-If a company registration number is provided in Xero, Xavier queries Companies House to get accounts filing information.
-If the last-filed date in Companies House is more recent than the current End of Year lock date in Xero, Xavier will raise a warning.
+If a company registration number is provided in Xero, Precision queries Companies House to get accounts filing information.
+If the last-filed date in Companies House is more recent than the current End of Year lock date in Xero, Precision will raise a warning.